jameshfisher/jameshfisher.com/_posts/2017-01-10-c-signal-return-value.md

 ---
-title: "What does the C `signal` function return?"
+title: What does the C `signal` function return?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 Look at the `signal` signature: `sig_t signal(int sig, sig_t func)`.
 What is that return value?